Transcript: Halving Heart Attack Risk

 What about nuts?
-A whole handful everyday.
-Harmful, harmless or helpful?
-Not only helpful, a single handful of nuts a day may cut our risk of having a heart attack in half and may cut our risk of dying from heart disease in half as well.
-People who smoke double their risk of dying from heart disease so don't ever smoke.
-People who don't eat nuts everyday double their risk of dying from heart disease.
-So don't ever not eat nuts, unless of course you're allergic.
+A whole handful, everyday.
+Harmful, harmless, or helpful?
+Not only helpful; a single handful of nuts a day may cut our risk of having a heart attack in half, and may cut our risk of dying from heart disease in half as well.
+People who smoke double their risk of dying from heart disease, so don't ever smoke.
+People who don't eat nuts every day double their risk of dying from heart disease.
+So don't ever not eat nuts—unless, of course, you're allergic.
 The available evidence suggests that eating nuts may extend our life by literally years.
 Any kind of nuts?
-Basically all nuts except chestnuts and coconuts.
-Even peanuts should be considered nuts because of their nutritional profile even though the're technically not.
-So am I saying peanut butter will likely help us live longer?
+Basically all nuts— except chestnuts and coconuts.
+Even peanuts should be considered nuts because of their nutritional profile, even though they're technically not.
+So, am I saying peanut butter will likely help us live longer?
 Yes!

-Is there anything else besides nuts and not smoking that can just down and dirty cut our risk in half of dying from heart disease, the number one killer of both American men and women every single year since 1918?
+Is there anything else besides nuts and not smoking that can just down and dirty cut our risk in half of dying from heart disease—the #1 killer of both American men and women, every single year, since 1918?
 Yes.
-Vitamin X, also know by it's full name exercise.
+Vitamin X, also known by its full name, exercise.
 Briskly walking just a few miles a day, according to the Honolulu Heart Study, cuts our cardiac risk in half.
 Exercise is like choosing a healthy diet.
 Diets only work if we stick with them our whole life.
-Same with exercise, so we should pick something we enjoy and not be afraid to try something new.
-Water aerobics classes at community health centers or yoga, bike a scenic path, walk the dog, join a team.
+Same with exercise; so, we should pick something we enjoy, and not be afraid to try something new.
+Water aerobics classes at community health centers, or yoga, bike a scenic path, walk the dog, join a team.
 Use it as a stress reduction time.
-If you are more of an indoor person, watch TV or movie while jogging on a treadmill or pedaling on an exercise bike.
+If you are more of an indoor person, watch TV or a movie while jogging on a treadmill, or pedaling on an exercise bike.

-Now how much exercise do we need to do?
-Just like the change from 5 a day to 9 a day, the exercise recommendations have changed as well.
+Now, how much exercise do we need to do?
+Just like the change from 5 A Day to 9 A Day, the exercise recommendations have changed as well.
 In 1996, the Surgeon General called for 30 minutes a day.
-That's not what the science showed, but he didn't want to scare people off and didn't want to make it sound too extreme.
+That's not what the science showed, but he didn't want to scare people off, and didn't want to make it sound too extreme.
 He didn't think we could handle the truth.
-The same patronizing reason the target cholesterol is 200, not 150, which science clearly shows it to be.
+The same patronizing reason the target cholesterol is 200, not 150—which science clearly shows it to be.
 Authorities want to make things sound achievable.
 Well, you know, tell that to all the families left behind.
-Anyway, the Surgeon General's half hour a day recommendation was 10 years ago.
-Finally, The Institute of Medicine believed we could handle the truth.
-After looking at the data, recommnded 60 minutes a day, every day of what they call moderately intense physical activity like brisk walking.
-An hour a day may sound like a lot but when our bodies were evolving over millions of years all we did was basically exercise all day.
+Anyway, the Surgeon General's half-hour a day recommendation was ten years ago.
+Finally, the Institute of Medicine believed we could handle the truth.
+After looking at the data, they recommended 60 minutes a day, every day, of what they call moderately intense physical activity, like brisk walking.
+An hour a day may sound like a lot, but when our bodies were evolving over millions of years, all we did was basically exercise all day.
 Our bodies were built to move at a minimum of an hour a day.
-I think this cartoon says it best.
-"What fits your busy schedule better, exercising for an hour a day or being dead 24 hours a day?"
-Exercising regularly isn't just about living longer, it decreases our risk of developing dementia.
-You'll not only be healthier, you'll feel healthier.
-Your immune system will be stronger, youll sleep better, you'll have more energy, you'll speed up your metabolism, you'll work off the stress in your life and you'll improve your mood just by moving our bodies.
+I think this cartoon says it best: "What fits your busy schedule better, exercising for an hour a day or being dead 24 hours a day?"
+Exercising regularly isn't just about living longer; it decreases our risk of developing dementia.
+You'll not only be healthier; you'll feel healthier.
+Your immune system will be stronger; you'll sleep better; you'll have more energy; you'll speed up your metabolism; you'll work off the stress in your life; and you'll improve your mood—just by moving your body.